carlossbhrq/EMBARCATECH/README.md

 This repository is organized into directories representing different tasks and projects from the course.
 Each directory contains:

 - **Source code**: C implementations for exercises and projects.
-- **Simulation files**: Configuration files for simulation on Wokwi.

 ---